monkin/glissade/README.md

 [cgmath](https://crates.io/crates/cgmath), and [palette](https://crates.io/crates/palette) support.
 To make it work, you need to enable the corresponding feature.

-The lib contains two main types: `Animation` and `InertialValue`.
+The lib contains two main types: `Animation` and `Inertial`.
 * `Animation` contains `Keyframes` and can be used in cases when we know start, end, and in between points.
-* `InertialValue` can be used to make an object smoothly follow a target value.
+* `Inertial` can be used to make an object smoothly follow a target value.
   For example, a particle following a cursor.
 Background color changing smoothly on theme change.

 It also contains a set of easing functions to make animations more natural.
 See the `Easing` enum for more details.